the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 For example, if only the reviewer has the ability to merge a pull request, this can lead to the situation where the reviewer has total power over whether a pull request is accepted or not.
 This is a common situation.

-Situations in which the reviewer has seniority can lead to a form of "development by proxy", where the reviewer is essentially making their own changes to a piece of code or document through the medium of GitHub comments; the author simply acting as a scribe.
+Situations in which the reviewer has seniority can lead to a form of "development by proxy", where the reviewer is essentially making their own changes to a piece of code or document through the medium of GitHub comments; the author acts simply as a scribe.
-This is disempowering for the author and also an ineffective way to write code.
+This is disempowering for the author and also an ineffective use of time.

 If a reviewer is forcing a complete restructure or rewrite of a piece of code in this way, preferable approaches are to either reject the PR and discuss the changes outside of a review, or to accept the changes but also with an associated issue created to specify the other changes required.